Noemiecollette/gps/README.md

     └── README.md
 ```

-> \[!NOTE\]\
-> The folder **data/** is not present in this repository (listed in the `.gitignore`) but we provide the code to locally download raw data.

 ## Installation

 To install this compendium:

--   [Fork](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) this repository using the GitHub interface.
+-   [Fork](https://github.com/Noemiecollette/gps.git) this repository using the GitHub interface.
--   Open [RStudio IDE](https://posit.co/products/open-source/rstudio/) and create a **New Project** from **Version Control** to [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your fork.
+-   Open [Positron IDE](https://positron.posit.co/) and create a **New Folder from Git** to clone your fork.

 ## Usage

-Open this project in RStudio IDE and launch analyses by running:
+Open this project in Positron IDE and launch analyses by running:

 ``` r
 source("make.R")
 ```

 -   All packages will be automatically installed and loaded
--   Raw data will be saved in the `data/` directory
+-   Resulting figures will be saved in the `figures/` directory

 ## License